mattasaminew/yroo_challenge/README.md

 ## Getting Started

-To run the program, run the following command at the directory root with the relative filepath for the input.
-You will need to have ruby installed on the machine
+To run the program, run the following command at the directory root with the relative filepath of the input.
+You will need to have ruby installed on the machine.
+You can used 'input/1.txt' as an example

 ```
 ruby mars_rover.rb <input_filepath>